The first Nancy Drew game in 5 years wants to teach us to be badass detectives all over again

 Clue Crew Forever

-As grown women, we both shamelessly admit we plan on devoting the majority of our free time to the latest Nancy game, Midnight in Salem, when it's released this December.
+As grown women, we both shamelessly admit we plan on devoting the majority of our free time to the latest Nancy game, Midnight in Salem, which came out Tuesday.
 We spoke with Penny Milliken, CEO of Her Interactive, the studio behind the game franchise, about the series that transformed our lives growing up.

 "We receive an unbelievable amount of fan email and letters with testimonials about the impact Nancy Drew games have on their lives," Milliken says.